tesddev/LAndDSparkleApp/README.md

 # LAndDSparkleApp

 LAndDSparkleApp is an iOS application built using SwiftUI and UIKit components.
-This project demonstrates how to create a Swift Package, integrate it into the main project, and set up continuous integration using GitHub Actions.

 ## Features